-5.2 Meetings of the Founders Board
+6.2 Meetings of the Founders Board

-- 5.2.1 Unless otherwise agreed at the Founders Board, the Founders Board shall meet at least monthly or more regularly if required during 2022.
-Thereafter the Founders Board may decide to reduce the meetings to a quarterly interval. - 5.2.2 The Founders Board may convene an extraordinary meeting at the request of a Founding Member or the Executive Team. - 5.2.3 A minimum quorum of at least seventy five percent (75%) of representatives from Founding Industry Members and at least seventy five percent (75%) of representatives from Founding Member charities and at least one representative from the Executive Team. - 5.2.4 No later than five (5) Business Days in advance of a scheduled Founders Board meeting, the Founders Board will receive an operational report from the Executive Team which will include details on: - 5.2.4.1 updates on development of the Resource, related recruitment/enrolment and progress against (and proposed deviations from) any related plans, timelines and milestones; - 5.2.4.2 cohort diversity reporting and review in line with the then current Scientific Protocol, including target age ranges, eligible populations, ethnic diversity, gender diversity and socioeconomic status;
+- 6.2.1 Unless otherwise agreed at the Founders Board, the Founders Board shall meet at least monthly or more regularly if required during 2022.
+Thereafter the Founders Board may decide to reduce the meetings to a quarterly interval. - 6.2.2 The Founders Board may convene an extraordinary meeting at the request of a Founding Member or the Executive Team. - 6.2.3 A minimum quorum of at least 75% (75%) of representatives from Founding Industry Members and at least 75% (75%) of representatives from Founding Member charities and at least 1 representative from the Executive Team. - 6.2.4 No later than 5 (5) Business Days in advance of a scheduled Founders Board meeting, the Founders Board will receive an operational report from the Executive Team which will include details on: - updates on development of the Resource, related recruitment and enrolment, and progress against (and proposed deviations from) any related plans, timelines and milestones; - (b) cohort diversity reporting and review in line with the then current Scientific Protocol, including target age ranges, eligible populations, ethnic diversity, gender diversity and socioeconomic status;

-- 5.2.4.3 minutes and if appropriate metrics from the other governance boards, subject to relevant confidentiality measures; - 5.2.4.4 Our Future Health's and Our Future Health Trading Limited's budget position versus plan, including expenditure and budgeting; - 5.2.4.5 status of any proposed studies received by the Access Board, subject to appropriate confidentiality restrictions, which may benefit from a consortium of Founding Members to perform; - 5.2.4.6 any matters which may require advisory input, remedy or escalation; - 5.2.4.7 other scientific, strategic or budgetary topics as reasonably requested in advance by the Founders Board. - 5.2.5 Meeting minutes of the Founders Board shall be recorded and stored in a secure portal for general access by all Founding Members. - 5.2.6 There shall be one vote for each representative of the Founding Industry Members and Founding Charity Members that are present at the relevant quorate Founders Board meeting.
-Items being considered by the Founders Board will be voted on and decisions reached subject to the following voting thresholds (dependent on the item): - 5.2.6.1 A unanimous vote in favour from all representatives of Founding Industry Members and Founding Charity Members present at the meeting - 5.2.6.2 A super majority vote where super majority means at least seventy five percent of the votes cast by representatives from Founding Industry Members present at the meeting and at least seventy five percent of votes cast by representatives from Founding Member charities present at the meeting - 5.2.6.3 A simple majority vote (i.e. more than 50%) from both the Founding Industry Members and the Founding Charity Members present at the meeting (along with more than 50% of votes cast by all representatives with voting rights present at the meeting)
+- minutes and if appropriate metrics from the other governance boards, subject to relevant confidentiality measures; - (d) Our Future Health's and Our Future Health Trading Limited's budget position versus plan, including expenditure and budgeting; - status of any proposed studies received by the Access Board, subject to appropriate confidentiality restrictions, which may benefit from a consortium of Founding Members to perform; - (f) any matters which may require advisory input, remedy or escalation; - (g) other scientific, strategic or budgetary topics as reasonably requested in advance by the Founders Board. - 6.2.5 Meeting minutes of the Founders Board shall be recorded and stored in a secure portal for general access by all Founding Members.

+There shall be 1 vote for each representative of the Founding Industry Members and Founding Charity Members that are present at the relevant quorate Founders Board meeting.
+Items being considered by the Founders Board will be voted on and decisions reached subject to the following voting thresholds (dependent on the item):

+- (a) A unanimous vote in favour from all representatives of Founding Industry Members and Founding Charity Members present at the meeting - (b) A super majority vote where super majority means at least 75% of the votes cast by representatives from Founding Industry Members present at the meeting and at least 75% of votes cast by representatives from Founding Member charities present at the meeting - A simple majority vote (i.e., more than 50%) from both the Founding Industry Members and the Founding Charity Members present at the meeting (along with more than 50% of votes cast by all representatives with voting rights present at the meeting)